Jakorbie/StyleGAN-Arxiv-Insights-Notebook/README.md

 1. [tqdm Error while running encode_images.py](https://github.com/pbaylies/stylegan-encoder/issues/41#issuecomment-568890957)

 The problem was in the tqdm version pre-installed in google colab.
-I had to downgrade to tqdm==4.24.0
+Downgrade it to tqdm==4.24.0
 `!pip install --force tqdm==4.24.0`

 2. [OSError: Google Drive quota exceeded](https://github.com/pbaylies/stylegan-encoder/issues/41#issuecomment-568738429)

-Remember to only change the ID hash in the url, not the shareable link of the google file.
+Remember to only change the ID hash in the url.
+Do not directly use the shareable link of the google file.